pat-s/Website/content/post/2018-04-22-antergos-install-guide.md

 ## 4.4 Github repos

+If you have never set a “ssh keygen pair” at your local machine, please do so by calling `ssh-keygen -t rsa`.

+If you already have a file named `id_rsa.pub` in your `~/.ssh` folder at your local machine, skip this step!
+Otherwise it will override your existing one and may invalidate previous ssh connections you set up.
+You now have an `id_rsa.pub` file in a (hidden!) folder named `.ssh` within `/home` (at your local machine).
+You can enable viewing hidden files/folders in the file-manager with the shortcut `ALT + .`.

 I like the command line way of creating a repo from Github using the `usethis` package.
 To make this work, we need to make some prior steps:

 1. Make sure that the local directory in which you want to store your Github repos has 777 permissions.
 This usually is not the case if you create the directory.
 If the permissions are wrong, `usethis::create_from_github()` will not be able to write files there.
-Example: `sudo chmod 777 ~/git`
+Example: `sudo chmod 777 ~/git`.
 2. Make sure your ssh keys have the right permissions: `sudo chmod 600 ~/.ssh/id_rsa`, `sudo chmod 644 ~/.id_rsa.pub`
 3. Add your ssh-key to the keychain: `ssh-add -K ~/.ssh/id_rsa`
 4. For me, the `sshaskpass` does not work even though everything seems to be set up correctly.
 That's why I always have to hand over the information manually when using `create_from_github()`.
 To simplify this process, I have the following information in my `~/.Rprofile`: